Rakarake/nixos-config/README.md

 `nix flake lock --update-input dev-stuff` to update flake input 'dev-stuff'.

-For garbage collection: use nh since it can clean direnv profiles, or just use the collec
+For garbage collection: use nh since it can clean direnv profiles (e.g. `nh clean all`), or just use the collect-garbage (graphical sessions only).

 `nix-store --optimize` to link derivations with the same content, saving space.

-`sudo nix-collect-garbage -d` then *rebuild* to remove bootloader entries.

 `sudo nix-env --list-generations --profile /nix/var/nix/profiles/system` to list your generations.

-`nix-channel --add https://nixos.org/channels/nixos-unstable nixos` to set the 'package channel' to nixos-unstable (not system config).

-`nix-channel --update` to update the channel.

 ## Minecraft Servers
 `sudo -u <service-user> tmux -S /var/<name-of-server>/tmux.socket attach` to to enter the server console.

 if that doesn't work then try:
 `sudo -u SERVERUSER tmux -S /PATH/TO/SOCKET/tmux.socket attach -d`

 ### Initial MC server setup "guide" - am writing this from the top of my head.
 Might therefore be somewhat incomplete.
 1. Setup the MC directories
 2. Manually download server.jar